-The life expectancy coefficient is applied to a disability pension when the pension contingency is in 2010 or later.
-The life expectancy coefficient for this pension will not change when the disability pension is converted to an old-age pension.
+The life expectancy coefficient is applied to a disability pension when the person getting the pension has lost their ability to work in 2010 or later.
+The life expectancy coefficient for this pension will not change when the disability pension becomes an old-age pension.

 The disability pension is multiplied by the life expectancy coefficient when the pension starts.
-The amount of disability pension earned by the time of the pension contingency will be multiplied by the life expectancy coefficient issued for the cohort turning 62 during the year of the pension contingency.
-The life expectancy coefficient does not apply to the pension component for a projected pensionable service.
+The amount of the disability pension earned by the time of the pension contingency will be multiplied by the life expectancy coefficient issued for the age group that turns 62 during the year that the disability pension begins.

-Based on Statistics Finland’s population forecasts, the Finnish Centre for Pensions draws up estimates of the life expectancy coefficient to be used in projections of earnings-related pensions.
-The forecasts are updated after Statistics Finland publishes its population forecast, i.e. every three years.
+Based on Statistics Finland’s population forecasts, the Finnish Centre for Pensions projects the life expectancy coefficient to be used in projections of earnings-related pensions.
+The forecasts are updated after Statistics Finland publishes its population forecast (currently every three years).

 The life expectancy coefficient is not applied in the following cases:

-- the pension recipient was born prior to 1948
+- the pension recipient was born before 1948

-- other than a part-time pension began prior to 2010
+- other than a part-time pension began befpre 2010

-- the disability pension is converted into an old-age pension
+- the disability pension becomes an old-age pension

-- a soldier’s pension right has come into force prior to 2010
+- a soldier’s pension right has come into force before 2010

 - when calculating a private-sector registered supplementary pension.

 The national pension affects the pension recipient’s total pension.
-National pension is paid in addition to an earnings-related pension if the latter amounts to less than EUR 1,000-1,200.
+National pension is paid in addition to an earnings-related pension if the monthly earnings-related pension is less than 1,100-1,300 euros.
 The national pension is not adjusted with the life expectancy coefficient.

-When the national pension begins, its amount is determined on the basis of the earnings-related pension amount.
+When the national pension begins, its amount is determined based on the amount of the earnings-related pension.
 The national pension increases annually in line with the increase of consumer prices.
 From time to time, separate general increases are made to the pension level.